-Let’s begin by comparing stereo with dual channel.
-If you use dual channel regularly, then you already know that it fixes the bitrates of each channel so that every channel gets precisely half of the bitrates for the entire length of your audio.
+Let’s begin by comparing stereo with dual channels.
+If you use dual channels regularly, then you already know that it fixes the bitrates of each channel so that every channel gets precisely half of the bitrates for the entire length of your audio.

 On the other hand, standard stereo basically allocates bitrate to the channel that appears to have more need for it.
 For instance, if the R channel is silent and the L channel has audio, the stereo will allocate most of the combined bitrates to the L channel.

 Now, joint stereo mode takes into account the redundancy between the L and R channels to optimize coding.